vinhltt/2.entity_framwork_core_trainning/Entity Framework Core Trainning/EN/Lessons/03-Using Entity Framework Core to Query a Database.md

         - `LogLevel.Information` is usually enough to see generated SQL.
 Other levels (`Debug`, `Trace`) provide more details.
         - **Warning:** `EnableSensitiveDataLogging()` will log all parameter values in SQL, which may expose sensitive data. **Only enable this in development.**
-    - **Result:** When the app runs and executes EF Core queries, you’ll see the corresponding SQL statements printed to the Console or Debug Output window.
+    - **Result:** When the app runs and executes EF Core queries, you'll see the corresponding SQL statements printed to the Console or Debug Output window.
 - Fix: Database Connection String Refactor
     - This is not exactly a "fix" but a best practice for managing connection strings to avoid security issues and deployment headaches.
     - **Never hardcode:** Avoid writing connection strings directly in code (e.g., in `OnConfiguring`).